 Blood DK Glyphs

 More or less in order of usefulness.
-None of the DK glyphs are required, but several are generally useful and others have situational value.
 Keep a stack of Tome of the clear mind handy and swap glyphs as necessary.
-See our gold pages if you need to be able to buy all the glyphs, and other stuff, you’ll want.
+See our gold pages if you need to be able to buy all the glyphs, and other stuff, that you’ll want.

 - Glyph of Icebound Fortitude – More, and much shorter, IFs.
 Useful if the boss will be tossing several effects your way over the course of the fight.

-- Glyph of Dancing Rune Weapon – Useful if threat is an issue.
+- Glyph of Dancing Rune Weapon – Useful if threat is, or might be, an issue.

 Minor Blood Glyphs

 The minor glyphs are generally cosmetic, though some actually have some use.